Page of my main project. A wiki page explaining in detail how to use the source code of JPARSEC is located here.

 (*) Library was modified to add additional features, source code is included in the .jar file.

-Current version of JPARSEC is 1.96, released on April 17, 2013.
-It is a bug fix release that solves some issues when rendering the sky, solar/lunar eclipse maps, and brings back pyGildas extension feature.
+Current version of JPARSEC is 1.104, released on July 1, 2014.
+It is bug fix release.
 Detailed release notes are available in class jparsec.util.Version.
 If you find JPARSEC useful and you decide to use it in your own project, feedback will be appreciated.

 JPARSEC also supports sky and planetary rendering on Android platform.
 A basic project for Android containing all required files is available at http://conga.oan.es/~alonso/jparsec/jparsecAndroid.zip.
 This project contains a reduced version of the library for Android, providing support only for ephemerides and sky/planetary renderings (using a reduced version of the set of planetary textures).
 The corresponding version of this library for Java desktop platform is provided at http://conga.oan.es/~alonso/jparsec/jparsecEphemOnly.zip.
 The only dependency for ephemerides is the file orbital_elements.jar (ephemerides for comets, asteroids, and artificial satellites).
 It is already included in the downloadable project, but should be updated twice a year from the link provided.
 For planets and satellites is not required.
 You can also test in your android device the basic application by installing the .apk package.